sursh/my-blog-2012-2015/source/_posts/2013-03-25-on-rakefiles-and-rabbit-holes.markdown

   }
 ```

 Then run `rake preview` (you will have to run `rake install` the first time).
-Wait until you see Guard's prompt:
+Wait until you see Guard's prompt (powered by Pry):

     16:10:05 - INFO - Guard is now watching at '/Users/sasha/code/octopress'
     [1] guard(main)>

-Then Control-C. You will see some lines of error output, and then BOTH guard and bash's prompt.
+Then Control-C. You will see some lines of error output, and then BOTH guard and bash's prompt, instead of one or the other.
 Wat!

     [2] guard(main)> SASHAs-MacBook-Air-2:octopress sasha$